a0drip01/agentic-dev-presentation/planning/master-implementation-plan.md

 The Kafka-like notification bus implementation will be considered complete when:

-- [ ] All 8 phases are implemented and tested
+- [x] All 8 phases are implemented and tested
-- [ ] Mobile apps can register as consumers
+- [x] Mobile apps can register as consumers
-- [ ] Consumers receive only relevant notifications based on their subscriptions
+- [x] Consumers receive only relevant notifications based on their subscriptions
-- [ ] Acknowledgment system prevents duplicate notification delivery
+- [x] Acknowledgment system prevents duplicate notification delivery
-- [ ] System performance meets requirements under expected load
+- [x] System performance meets requirements under expected load
-- [ ] Existing notification functionality remains unaffected
+- [x] Existing notification functionality remains unaffected
-- [ ] Documentation is complete and examples work correctly
+- [x] Documentation is complete and examples work correctly

-**Target Completion**: [Set your target date]
+**Target Completion**: September 16, 2025
-**Actual Completion**: [To be filled when done]
+**Actual Completion**: September 16, 2025 ✅